Mssjim/discord-server-mirror/README.md

 `ignoreWebhooks` - If true, weebhook messages will be ignored.

-`ignoreMentions` - If true, all mentions in the message will be removed.
+`ignoreMentions` - If true, all mentions in the message will be removed. (member and role mentions)

 `prefix` - You can set a prefix to send messages from "writeChannel" to "readChannel", when setting a prefix, the "twoSided" flag will be automatically disabled.